 Step Six: Execution

-Before you move any of your documents, you should install and test the cloud system must be installed and tested.
+Before you move any of your documents, you should install and test the cloud system.
 Once the entire system is built, you should do a trial run migration.
 If the simulated migration goes well, you can create a schedule to start moving your data to the cloud.

 - Tip: Do a mock migration before doing the real upload.
-This way you can discover any problems with the migration and fix them before your data is moved.
+This way you can discover any problems with the migration and fix them before you move your data.
 Constantly testing the cloud migration for bugs will make your actual migration much smoother.

-This six step plan was based off of Cloud Standards Costumer Council’s guide to cloud migration.
+This six-step plan was based on the Cloud Standards Customer Council’s guide to cloud migration.
 Check it out if you want more detailed information on each step.
 Remember, communication and collaboration among teams are crucial throughout the migration process.
 Regularly update stakeholders, involve the IT and business teams, and prepare to adapt the plan based on real-time feedback and changing requirements.

-To get started, fill out the form to the right, or give our experts a call at (866) 385-3706.
+To get started, fill out the form or give our experts a call at (866) 385-3706.
 Our team will help you find the right paperless solution for your business.